 C. Tell them you’d be interested in getting together again for another discussion (in a week or two—you want to give yourself a little bit of time to prepare for the next meeting).Then what?
 Sometime that week…

 4. Go to AlwaysBeReady.com.

 Click on the link Jehovah’s Witnesses.
-There you’ll see a list of helpful articles, but I especially want to draw your attention to the article: Sixty Five Questions to Ask Jehovah’s Witnesses.
-Open up that article and print out a few of those questions (whatever ones you would feel most comfortable asking).
+There, you’ll see a list of helpful articles, but I especially want to draw your attention to the article: Sixty Five Questions to Ask Jehovah’s Witnesses.
+Open up that article and write down a few of those questions (whatever ones you would feel most comfortable asking).
 These questions have been compiled by Lori MacGregor, a former Jehovah’s Witness, who is now a Christian apologist seeking to help Christians share the truth with Jehovah’s Witnesses.